BUTSpeechFIT/DiariZen/README.md

 - `cd recipes/diar_ssl && bash -i run_stage.sh`

 ## Pre-trained
 Our pre-trained checkpoints and the estimated rttm files can be found [here](https://1drv.ms/f/s!Al8zHxdaFGuCiyQNBeav1eEB1Uiv?e=wsBhVU).
 The local experimental path has been anonymized.
-To use the pre-trained models, please replace the [correspoinding path](https://github.com/BUTSpeechFIT/DiariZen/blob/main/recipes/diar_ssl/run_stage.sh#L61) in `diar_ssl/run_stage.sh` with your downloaded files.
+To use the pre-trained models, please check the `diar_ssl/run_stage.sh`.

 ## Results
 ```